Minimize TCO with Fleet Maintenance

 Vehicle preventive maintenance cost includes wear and tear of vehicle components.
 Replacement of components and parts can vary from vehicle to vehicle, but they add up to the final TCO over a period of time.

 The maintenance cost of vehicles or asset increases over time requiring more maintenance as they age.
-It is observed that the maintenance cost of the asset increases exponentially year on year and most assets get replaced at the end of 10 years based on utilisation and quality and consistency of its maintenance.
+It is observed that the maintenance cost of the asset increases exponentially year on year and most assets get replaced at the end of 10 years based on utilization and quality and consistency of its maintenance.
 According to an article by Automotive Fleet, maintenance cost is rising almost by 5% year on year due to the unavailability of chips and rising fuel costs and this only adds to your TCO year on year.

 Fleet vehicle maintenance expenditures can be substantial for heavy equipment vehicles like trailers and tractors.